Jeremy Paxman: Other TV work

 Paxman has presented the weekly TV programme review Did You See...? and You Decide.
 From 1994 to 2023, he was the quizmaster for University Challenge, bringing him the distinction of "longest-serving current quizmaster on British TV."
-In 2013, the BBC received 44 complaints after Paxman's "acerbic" remarks caused a 20-year-old contestant to repeatedly apologise for answering a question wrong.
+In 2013, the BBC received 44 complaints after Paxman's "acerbic" remarks caused a 20-year-old contestant to repeatedly apologise for answering a question wrongly.
 In October 2022, an ITV documentary, Paxman: Putting Up With Parkinson's, revealed how the disease has impacted him and revealed that Paxman recorded his very last episode of University Challenge on 15 October 2022, which aired on 29 May 2023.
 He presented a weekly compilation of highlights from the domestic edition of Newsnight from February 2008 until shortly after the 2008 U.S. election on BBC America and BBC World, when the American programme was cancelled.
 The programme is still aired on BBC World.

 In April 2006, The Sun claimed that Paxman earned £800,000 for his Newsnight job and £240,000 for presenting University Challenge, bringing his TV earnings to a yearly total of £1,040,000.
 This was one of a series of BBC salary leaks in the tabloid press that prompted an internal BBC investigation.

 Paxman appeared as himself in an episode of BBC comedy The Thick of It that aired in January 2007.
 He is seen grilling Junior Minister Ben Swain (played by Justin Edwards) in a disastrous Newsnight interview.

 Beginning on 15 February 2009, Paxman's four-part documentary The Victorians was transmitted on BBC One.
 The series explores Victorian art and culture.
 From 27 February until 26 March 2012, BBC One broadcast his series Empire, examining the history and legacy of the British Empire.

 In 2014, Paxman presented Britain's Great War, an accompaniment to his 2013 book Great Britain's Great War.

 On 26 March 2015, Paxman co-presented, with Kay Burley, David Cameron and Ed Miliband Live: The Battle for Number 10, in which he interviewed both British Prime Minister David Cameron and Opposition Leader Ed Miliband regarding their track record in politics and their plans if elected Prime Minister in the general election set for May of that year.
 He also hosted Channel 4's Alternative Election Night with David Mitchell.
 He then later co-presented a similar programme with Faisal Islam, interviewing Jeremy Corbyn and Theresa May before the 2017 general election on 29 May, May v Corbyn Live: The Battle for Number 10.